Thai students to train in China as universities expand high-speed rail cooperation

 "We will precisely align our programs with the urgent demand for localized talent in China-Thailand high-speed rail projects.
 This partnership will help Thailand achieve a breakthrough in this field's technology and contribute Chinese vocational education strength to the Belt and Road Initiative."

-This comprehensive cooperation—ranging from short-term study tours to academic degree education—continues to deepen people-to-people exchanges and mutual learning in education between the two countries, Li said.
+This comprehensive cooperation—ranging from short-term study tours to academic degree education—continues to deepen people-to-people exchanges and mutual learning in education between the two countries.

 Cai Muzi contributed to this story.